SS-ekow/SS-ekow/README.md

 ## Ekow Nii Saki Sackey👾

-**`Web weaver/Digital Craftsman(Developer/ Artist)`**
+**`Web weaver/Digital Craftsman (Developer/ Artist)`**

 I'm an aspiring full-stack developer in my intermediate learning phase with an unshakable resolve to come out as one of the best in the field.
 Soon 😉

 - 🌱 I’m currently learning the Django and React frameworks.
-Tyring to master JavaScript as it goes.
+Tryng to master JavaScript as it goes.
-- 👯 I’m looking to collaborate on any projects.
+- 👯 I’m looking to collaborate on any project.
 I enjoy challenges.
 - 💬 Ask me about front-end development
 - 📫 How to reach me: ekowsackey22@gmail.com
 - ⚡ Fun fact: I currently have 1536 chess elo on lichess.